huggingface/peft/docs/source/task_guides/prompt_based_methods.md

 # Prompt-based methods

-A prompt usually describes a task or provides an example of the task you want the model to learn.
+A prompt can describe a task or provide an example of the task you want the model to learn.
 Instead of manually creating these prompts, soft prompting methods add learnable parameters to the input embeddings that can be optimized for a specific task while keeping the pretrained model's parameters frozen.
 This makes it both faster and easier to finetune large language models (LLMs) for new downstream tasks.

 The PEFT library supports several types of prompting methods (p-tuning, prefix tuning, prompt tuning, multitask prompt tuning) and you can learn more about how these methods work conceptually in the [Soft prompts](../conceptual_guides/prompting) guide.
 If you're interested in applying these methods to other tasks, take a look at our collection of [notebooks](https://huggingface.co/spaces/PEFT/soft-prompting)!